 Participants will have access to both the Museum’s downtown campus and the David and Fela Shapell Family Collections, Conservation and Research Center.

-Please send applications and any questions regarding the Research Workshop Program via email to:
+Please send any questions regarding the Research Workshop Program via email to:

 Krista Hegburg, PhD